GMTim/AquisitionsInc/History/Session2.md

 In the meantime, we turned our efforts toward making our franchise profitable.
 I, Valonor Kharagon, do not know how all of us spent this time, but I do know that Penub and Orel set about the work of refining our newly-acquired ore; Burke, [Steve’s Character], and I worked on running the franchise, and most of the others looked for other (hopefully not illegal) ways to turn a profit.

 We seem to be off to a good start.
-What started as poor luck for Penub became excellent luck for us all, and we now have a lucrative arrangement with the kobolds, covered well by the facts that we run a tavern (thus, buying a good deal of food isn’t suspicious) and that Penub does our smelting out of town.
+What started as poor luck for Penub became excellent luck for us all, and we now have a lucrative arrangement with the kobolds, covered well by the facts that we run a tavern (thus, buying a good deal of food isn’t suspicious) and that Penub does our smelting in the secret basement smelter we acquired.
 With luck, we will soon find ourselves running a highly-profitable franchise.

 ---
 [Back](./)